BC Public Service 2020 Work Environment Survey

 What’s the difference?

-BC Stats takes every step to ensure the confidentiality of responses to this survey.
+BC Stats takes the confidentiality of your responses very seriously.
 Your answers will be kept confidential in accordance with the Statistics Act and will only be used for statistical and research purposes.
 When survey results are published, your responses will be combined with the responses of others so that you cannot be identified.
+Your responses are not connected with your personnel record and are not used to make individual personnel decisions.

 Section 30 of the Freedom of Information and Protection of Privacy Act (FOIPPA) requires us to protect personal information by making reasonable security arrangements against such risks as unauthorized access, collection, use, disclosure or disposal.
 BC Stats policies and procedures as well as technical and physical security measures are in place to protect against these risks.